 I am currently writing Indigenous London: Native Travellers at the Heart of Empire, which reframes the metropolis and its history through the experiences of Indigenous people who travelled there, willingly or otherwise, from territories that became the US, Canada, New Zealand, and Australia, beginning in 1502.
-To support this work, during 2013-2014 sabbatical year, I will be a visiting fellow at the Institute for Historical Research at the University of London and an Eccles Fellow in North American Studies at the British Library.
-Indigenous London is under contract with Yale University Press and will be available in early 2017.
+To support this work, during 2013-2014 sabbatical year, I was a visiting fellow at the Institute for Historical Research at the University of London and an Eccles Fellow in North American Studies at the British Library.
+Indigenous London is under contract with Yale University Press and will be available in late 2016.

 In between Native Seattle and Indigenous London, I have published on topics ranging from food and encounter to earthquakes and colonial science.
 I also co-edited the volume Phantom Pasts, Indigenous Presence: Native Ghosts in North American Culture & History (2011).